Skip to main content

 An additional consideration for account-based authenticators (such as email or social login) is that these identity providers typically provide some form of account recovery as well.
 This can both work to help remove a single point of failure, but also introduce a risk of compromise were an attacker to gain access using this mechanism.
 Decide appropriately how account based authenticators fit your cybersecurity model.

-For non-embedded wallets, scripted exports are also possible and use similar TEK-encrypted bundles.
+For non-embedded wallets, scripted exports are also possible.